-H. Methods to Acquire Continuing Contracts for Professional Services
+H. Methods to Acquire Continuing Contracts for Professional ServicesCONTINUING CONTRACTS

-Professional services requests that are below the threshold for continuing contracts are procured through the use of Equitable Distribution Program (EDP) in accordance with all the procedures of the Consultants' Competitive Negotiation Act, as defined in Section 2-10.4(1)(f) of the Code, and Florida Statutes, Section 287.055.
+Professional services requests that are below the threshold for continuing contracts under the CCNA are may be procured through the use of Equitable Distribution Program (EDP) in accordance with the procedures set forth below. all the procedures of the Consultants' Competitive Negotiation Act, as defined in Section 2-10.4(1)(f) of the Code, and Florida Statutes, Section 287.055.